By Gopi Rao

 It focuses on the breath by encouraging a relaxed ‘steady’ breathing during the physical postures, particularly during relaxation at the end of the class.

 Dedicated breathing exercises can also be taught during the class.
 All of these techniques help to improve lung function and reduce stress.

 3. Yoga can also bring us a sense of calm and relaxation.

-This is why the yogic spirit quest is a holistic practice; bringing together enhanced physical well-being and improved breathing with a quiet, restful mind.
+The yogic spirit quest is a holistic practice, combining enhanced physical well-being and improved breathing with a quiet, restful mind.